Good Behaviour Bond for Insurance Fraud

 Although the offending was sophisticated and pre-meditated, our client was sentenced to a 14-month good behaviour bond for insurance fraud.
 This was imposed without conviction along with an order for our client to pay compensation to the insurance company.
 This was an excellent result for our client.
 The primary offender in this matter was sentenced to a term of imprisonment and the other co-offenders received Community Corrections Orders.

-Secondly, Sam investigated our client’s medical history and obtained evidence of substantial mental health problems during the period of the offending which had since been treated.
-Sam tendered this evidence at our client’s plea.
+Secondly, we investigated our client’s medical history and obtained evidence of substantial mental health problems during the period of the offending which had since been treated.
+We tendered this evidence at our client’s plea.

-Thirdly, Sam had a lengthy and detailed conference with our client and learned how the primary offender manipulated him and orchestrated the insurance fraud.
-Sam confirmed this version of events with the police informant.
+Thirdly, we had a lengthy and detailed conference with our client and learned how the primary offender manipulated him and orchestrated the insurance fraud.
+We confirmed this version of events with the police informant.

-Fourthly, Sam listened to our client and developed a clear understanding of the hardships and difficulties our client had experienced throughout his life and his subsequent rehabilitation.
+Fourthly, we listened to our client and developed a clear understanding of the hardships and difficulties our client had experienced throughout his life and his subsequent rehabilitation.

 - The accused obtained property belonging to another.